ikskuh/spu-mark-ii/documentation/specs/spu-mark-ii.md

 - When `MUL` is overflowig and setting any bits in the upper half of the virtual 32 bit result, carry will be set.

 In all other cases when one of the carry modifying command is invoked, carry is cleared.
 Other commands then those specified above will not modify carry in any way.

+##### `CPUID`
+This instruction is meant to return the current set of CPU features or possible future extensions.
+For now, this instruction requires both `input0` and `input1` to be zero, the output will be `zero` as well.

+Executing instructions not defined in the list below are considered undefined behaviour and may

+##### `CPUCTRL`
+This instruction is a meta-instruction that allows controlling the CPU behaviour. `input0` selects the instruction that should be executed, `input1` defines an optional argument.

+###### HARD_RESET (`input0 = 0`)
+This will trigger a hard-reset and will restart execution from the beginning.
+Hardware attached to the CPU may react to the soft-reset and reset itself as well.

+###### SOFT_RESET (`input0 = 1`)
+This will trigger a soft-reset and will restart execution from the beginning.
+Hardware attached to the CPU is not able to react to the soft-reset and will keep its state over the reset.

+###### HALT (`input0 = 2`)
+This will halt the CPU until the next interrupt occurs.
+No instructions will be executed when the CPU is halted.

+###### INTERRUPT (`input0 = 3`)
+This will set the interrupt triggered flag in the CPU and can be used to enable soft-interrupts.
+It's possible to activate all interrupts with this.

 ### Memory Access